infojam-james/jamestest/Bradford-FF/Recommendations.md

 + Intranet page with online form.
 Online form has sufficient validation to ensure that all mandatory fields are completed.
 Once submitted, form is sent to both FF Admin mailbox and referrer email.

-##Use the Early Help Gateway to reconfigure the referral/triage/allocation process

 ###Summary of issues
 The principle format for documentation is MS Word and MS Excel documents.
 There are many of these, including: